 Changes take effect as soon as practical in the implementation.

-For a given antenna pattern and 2.16 GHz channel, this attribute specifies the duration of a sliding time window, as a multiple of a given time unit (specified by another MIB variable), during which the transmit activity of the STA is monitored to determine a minimum level of transmit activity (specified by another MIB variable) that would require the STA to transmit DMG STA Directional Transmit Activity Report frames using that antenna pattern and 2.16 GHz channel."
+For a given receiver (or group of receivers always reached through a common transmit antenna pattern and transmit power) and a given 2.16 GHz channel, this attribute specifies the duration of a sliding time window, as a multiple of a given time unit (specified by another MIB variable), during which the transmit activity of the STA is monitored to determine a minimum level of transmit activity (specified by another MIB variable) that would require the STA to transmit DMG STA Directional Transmit Activity Report frames using that antenna pattern and 2.16 GHz channel."

 DEFVAL { 60 }